How do I choose the right air cooler for my space?

 Mist fans simultaneously blow out air while spraying a fine mist of water droplets.
 In very hot and dry climates, these water droplets evaporate, but in most cases, the watery mist sinks to a puddle on the ground.
 Mist fans are mainly for outdoor use, unless you desire your fan giving you a surprise shower inside your living room.

 Honeywell Air Coolers consume very little electricity.
-The average power consumption of a Honeywell air cooler is equivalent to running two100W light bulbs*.
-Running an air cooler requires significantly less electricity than running an air conditioning unit, making them an attractive cooling medium in cities where electricity cost is high.
+The average power consumption of a Honeywell Air Cooler is equivalent to running two 100W light bulbs.* Running an air cooler requires significantly less electricity than running an air conditioning unit, making them an attractive cooling solution in cities where electricity costs are high.

 How do evaporative air coolers work?

 When warm air is drawn into a Honeywell Air Cooler, it passes through a wet honeycomb cooling media.
 As it passes through, it mixes with the water held in the honeycomb, causing the water to evaporate and lose heat, resulting in cooler, moisturized air.
 A powerful fan then propels the cool air into the room (or outdoor area, if outdoors).
 The result is a constant flow of fresh, moisturized, cool air, while old and stale air is circulated out of the room.

 Can I use an air cooler in my garage?